HanJingJiang/Sc-GNMMF/README.md

 The code is written in the MATLAB programming language.
 To use, please download the SC-GNMMF folder and follow the instructions provided in the "README.doc".
 Files:

-Data.m:It includes the matrix after cell-gene preconditioning, the cell laplacian kernel similarity matrix, and the gene laplacian kernel similarity matrix.
+Data.m: It includes the matrix after cell-gene preconditioning, the cell laplacian kernel similarity matrix, and the gene laplacian kernel similarity matrix.

-Graph.m： Corresponding to the implementation of section "Refine Cell-Cell and Gene-Gene Similarities using p-NNG" in the paper.
+Graph.m: Corresponding to the implementation of section "Refine Cell-Cell and Gene-Gene Similarities using p-NNG" in the paper.
 The input is Data.m and the output is sparse gene similarity matrix and cell similarity matrix.

-WKNN.m Corresponding to the implementation of section "Weighted p-NKN algorithm" in the paper.The output is the filled matrix< br >
+WKNN.m: Corresponding to the implementation of section "Weighted p-NKN algorithm" in the paper.The output is the filled matrix.

-NNDSVD.m:This is a non-negative matrix decomposition algorithm that needs to be called in main.m.
+NNDSVD.m: This is a non-negative matrix decomposition algorithm that needs to be called in main.m.

-main.m:Corresponding to the implementation of Chapter D and Chapter E in the paper.
+main.m: Corresponding to the implementation of Chapter D and Chapter E in the paper.

 We give the sample Data "Data.m" to run the code in its entirety.